ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-1-3.md

-Chapter Title: Why Understanding the Power of Collaboration in Effective Communication is Critical for Fostering Innovation
+Why Understanding the Power of Collaboration in Effective Communication is Critical for Fostering Innovation
 ===========================================================================================================================